learnk8s/learnk8s.io/src/microsAuthentication/content.md

 - **Groups** includes the groups that the user belongs to.
 - **Audiences** contains a list of audiences that the token is intended for.
 In this case, only the `api` is a valid audience.

-_Excellent, you just verified your own token!_
+_Excellent, you just verified the Service Account token!_

 You know that: